Lovely pic of the encounter of the natural habitants of Machu Picchu with a visitor, a llama and its guest in the Inca Sanctuary.

 Wiñay Wayna | Sun Gate (Inti Punku) - Machu Picchu - Ollantaytambo - Cusco

-Hike to the Sun Gate for your first views over Machu Picchu.
-Enjoy a one-and-a-half-hour guided tour before catching the train to Ollantaytambo and then our private vehicle to your accommodation in Cusco.
+Hike to the Sun Gate for your first views of Machu Picchu.
+Enjoy a one-and-a-half-hour guided tour before catching the train to Ollantaytambo and our private vehicle to your accommodation in Cusco.

 What's it like